with Teo Spengler

 Growing Dwarf Gray Sugar Peas

 If you read up on the plant, you’ll find many good reasons to consider this variety.
-Those growing Dwarf Grey Sugar peas report that the pods are plump, fleshy and very tender, and suggest that you harvest them young.
+Those growing Dwarf Grey Sugar peas report that the pods are plump, fleshy, and very tender and suggest that you harvest them young.
 However, don’t take the “dwarf” label as a sign that these are truly small plants.
-They can, and often do, grow to 4 or even 5 feet (1.2 to 1.5 meters) tall.
+They can, and often do, grow to 4 or even 5 feet (1-1.5 m.) tall.

 These sugar peas grow well in both northern and southern states, and are heat and cold tolerant.
-They thrive in U.S. Department of Agriculture plant hardiness zones 3 through 9.
+They thrive in USDA plant hardiness zones 3 through 9.
 Caring for Dwarf Gray Sugar peas is uninvolved as long you provide plenty of moisture and bright sunlight.

 Dwarf Gray Sugar peas prefer cool weather and can be planted as soon as the soil can be safely worked in spring.
 You can also plant a later crop about two months before the last frost.